oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 - [Okta CLI](https://cli.okta.com/manual/#installation): the Okta command-line interface
 - [HTTPie](https://httpie.org/doc#installation): a simple tool for making HTTP requests from a Bash shell

-You will need a free Okta Developer account if you don’t already have one.
+You will need a free Okta Developer account if you don't already have one.
 But you can wait until later in the tutorial and use the Okta CLI  to log in or register for a new account.

 Clone the tutorial from [the GitHub repository](need.a.link).